ufs-community/ufs-srweather-app/doc/UsersGuide/CustomizingTheWorkflow/ConfigWorkflow.rst

    A :term:`halo` is the strip of cells surrounding the regional grid; the halo is used to feed in the lateral boundary conditions to the grid.
 The forecast model requires **grid** files containing 3-cell- and 4-cell-wide halos and **orography** files with 0-cell- and 3-cell-wide halos.
 In order to generate grid and orography files with appropriately-sized halos, the grid and orography tasks create preliminary files with halos around the regional domain of width ``ESGgrid_WIDE_HALO_WIDTH`` cells.
 The files are then read in and "shaved" down to obtain grid files with 3-cell-wide and 4-cell-wide halos and orography files with 0-cell-wide and 3-cell-wide halos.
 The original halo that gets shaved down is referred to as the "wide" halo because it is wider than the 0-cell-wide, 3-cell-wide, and 4-cell-wide halos that users eventually end up with.
 Note that the grid and orography files with the wide halo are only needed as intermediates in generating the files with 0-cell-, 3-cell-, and 4-cell-wide halos; they are not needed by the forecast model.

 ``ESGgrid_PAZI``: (Default: "")
    The rotational parameter for the "ESGgrid" (in degrees).
+It represents the rotation of the grid from true north.

 GFDLgrid Settings
 ---------------------